Tshuapa River: Environment

 The confluence of the Tshuapa and Lomela rivers is in the heart of the central depression of the Congo Basin.

 Annual rainfall averages 2000 mm, with no dry season.

 Throughout parts of the Tshuapa catchment 20–25% of the land is subject to flooding.

 Permanent swamp forest stretches for 156 km along the Tshuapa, with an area of 160000 ha between 20°33'E and 22°00'E.

 Navigation

 The Tshuapa has a navigable length of 825 km from its confluence with the Lomela up to the terminus at Elinga-Mpango.

-The section of the river from its mouth up to Ikela, at 555 km can be navigated all year round by 350 tom barges, although a few tight bends must be negotiated.
+The section of the river from its mouth up to Ikela, at 555 km can be navigated all year round by 350 ton barges, although a few tight bends must be negotiated.

 From Ikela up to Bondo at 696 km it can carry 40 ton barges all year round.

 There is a rocky bench 3 km upstream from Bondo.

 From Bondo to Elinga-Mpango the river narrows and winds more, and is not navigable all year round.